Elijah1111/PiRadio/README.md

 # PiRadio
 A Raspberry Pi internet radio service using VLC and the web service Flask

-This was designed to work as a service in the Raspberry Pi.
+This was designed to work as a service on a Raspberry Pi.

 The radio takes in responses from the GPIO as inputs and displays to an external LCD screen.
 The service also runs a web page that controls the radio at the Pi's IP adress